GitHub

 Problem

-When agents have access to large tool catalogs (dozens or hundreds of available tools), loading all tool definitions upfront consumes excessive context window space.
+When agents have access to large tool catalogs (dozens to thousands of available tools), loading all tool definitions upfront consumes excessive context window space.
 Most tools won't be used in a given workflow, making this preloading wasteful and limiting the context available for actual task execution.

 Solution